svenove/home-assistant-google-pollen/README.md

 - `language`: Language code for the data
 .

 You'll then be asked to select the pollen categories and pollen types you want to add entities for.
-Please note that to add/remove entities later, you have to delete the service/location and re-add it (no "reconfigure"-option available)!

 Tip: you can add multiple locations - perhaps one for home and one for the summer cabin?